davidjeyachandran/fasterwebDrupal/README.md

 ## Cost

+At some point, if we can add signicant value over other services, I'd like to charge for the backend service.
+However keeping it free for:

-- free for personal sites
+- personal sites
-- low cost for not-for-profits
+- Drupal community sites

 ## Components of the solution